 The SRS side airbag is designed to deploy in the event of an accident involving a moderate to severe side impact collision.
-It is basically not designed to deploy in lesser side impact impacts because the necessary protection can be achieved by the seatbelt alone.
+It is basically not designed to deploy in lesser side impact.
 Also, it is basically not designed to deploy in frontal or rear impacts because SRS side airbag deployment would not help the occupant in those situations.